 The GC must be treated with extreme care.
 Do not touch with fingers, nor expose to detergents or greasy liquids (video).
+Avoid using sonication for cleaning the Q-Stopper.

-- a) Place the Petri dishes with the OroboPOS-Polishing Cloth on a flat surface. - b) Add on the tip of a spatula OroboQ-Polishing Powder 1 (aluminum oxide, 0.3 $\mu$ m) onto one of the polishing clothes.
-Add a few drops of distilled water. - c) Hold the sensor in a vertical position and polish the GC and Pt electrodes in the thin paste in a figure-eight motion 10-15 times.
+- a) Place the Petri dishes with the OroboPOS-Polishing Cloth on a flat surface. - b) Using the tip of a spatula, add OroboQ-Polishing Powder 1 (aluminum oxide, 0.3 μm) onto one of the polishing clothes.
+Add a few drops of distilled water. - c) Hold the sensor in a vertical position and polish the GC and Pt electrodes in the thin paste in a figure-eight motion 10-15 times. - d) Wash the polishing powder carefully off the end of the sensor 3 times with distilled water and wipe the surface of the Q-Stopper with a soft paper tissue between each washing step (video).

-- d) Repeat the step b) and c) using OroboQ-Polishing powder 2 (aluminium oxide, $0.05~\mu m$ ) and the other OroboPOS-Polishing Cloth (Use always the same polishing cloth with the same polishing powder.) - e) Wash the polishing powder carefully off the end of the sensor 3 times with distilled water and wipe the surface of the Q-Stopper with a soft paper tissue between each washing step (video). - f) Finally, wash the polishing clothes with distilled water and let it dry before storage.
+- e) Repeat the step b) and c) using OroboQ-Polishing powder 2 (aluminium oxide, 0.05μ m) and the other OroboPOS-Polishing Cloth (use always the same polishing cloth with the same polishing powder).
+Repeat the step d) (washing). - f) Finally, wash the polishing clothes with distilled water and let it dry before storage.